manu-unter/manuscript/src/pages/future-proof-data-fetching-with-react/index.md

 ---
-title: Future-Proof Data Fetching with Resource Hooks
+title: Future-Proof Data Fetching with React
 date: '2020-02-23'
 spoiler: 'Starting small but staying extensible.
 Only using the built-in reactivity and primitives in React - no additional library required'
 cta: 'react'